Arucard1983/ERYA-Bulk/src/readme.txt

 7. Troubleshooting and Issues

-- If you use a debug release, click "Cancel" on start-up to disable annoying debugging warnings unless you want to contribute the ERYA development.
-- If the program fails to open the main window and opens error mensages, this means the essentials databases are corrupted, or the configuration file described on section #4 are corrupted.
+# If the program fails to open the main window and opens error mensages, this means the essentials databases are corrupted, or the configuration file described on section #4 are corrupted.
-# To fix, remove the application and config files as described by section #3, and make a fresh install of the application.
+- To fix, remove the application and config files as described by section #3, and make a fresh install of the application.
-- On most realistic situations, any fitting process rarely exceeds several seconds, unless you use a slow computer.
+# On most common situations, any fitting process rarely exceeds one minute.
-# Our tests show that any Fitting procedure takes between 4 to 13 steps, 10 in average.
-Intel Core x86-64 computers may evaluate a full fitting analysis in less than 3 seconds.
-On other hand, a Tegra 3(ARM) may take up to 30 seconds to do the same task.
+- Samples with 10 or 20 elements (beyond any realistic sample) may take several minutes to fit, but it's expected from the numerical implementation.
-- The application may crash in some unpredictable situations, but is it now a much rare issue.
+# The application may crash in some unpredictable situations, but is it now a much rare issue.
-# The user can, finally, import binary LabView files which structure are compatible with ERYA-Bulk.
+# The user can import binary LabView files which structure are compatible with ERYA-Bulk.
 The new import feature was possible due to some third-party research, and much reverse engineering.
 - Since the LabView import libraries cannot be 100% safe to work, please backup the original file before import.
 # The ERYA-Bulk can also save some results as a Microsoft Office Excel spreadsheet files, making the clipboard feature less relevant.

 Copyrights

-Group: 2017 LibPhys
+Group: 2018 LibPhys
 Programmer e-mail: vm.manteigas@campus.fct.unl.pt
 wxMathPlot/wxWidgets licence:  https://github.com/wxWidgets/wxWidgets/blob/master/docs/licence.txt